Nawaz, Maryam depart for Lahore; PML-N rally proceeds to airport | Pakistan - Geo.tv

 Containers placed across Lahore

-Containers have been placed at various roads and cross sections, while roads leading to the airport are expected to be blocked later today to deter the PML-N rally.
+Containers had been placed at various roads and cross sections, while roads leading to the airport were expected to be blocked to deter the PML-N rally.
 Section 144 has been imposed across Punjab.

-A large contingent of the police has been deployed at the Allama Iqbal International Airport with airlines advising passengers travelling abroad to reach the airport at least six hours prior to departure.
+A large contingent of the police was deployed at the Allama Iqbal International Airport with airlines advising passengers travelling abroad to reach the airport at least six hours prior to departure.

 PML-N convoys stopped in Sahiwal, Faisalabad

-A PML-N convoy headed to Lahore from Sahiwal has been stopped by police.
-The convoy is being led by former minister Nadeem Kamran.
+A PML-N convoy headed to Lahore from Sahiwal was stopped by police.
+The convoy was being led by former minister Nadeem Kamran.
 According to reports, there was a clash between PML-N workers and police when attempts were made to arrest Kamran.

 In Faisalabad, the PML-N rally headed to Lahore was also stopped.